-6.1 Mesh study/statement of discretization errors
+6.1 Mesh analysis

 Show your results of mesh study in table and figure (mesh plot, msh dependency plot).
 Based on that discussion and explain your decision of best mesh strategy.
 Example of results are shown in table 2 and Fig. 2.